 Intrepid Sea, Air and Space Museum

 We entered from the pier at Pier 86.
-The museum is visible long before reaching the entry, even if you have to peek between some highrise buildings to see the Hudson River waterfront.
+The USS Intrepid and museum building is visible long before reaching the entry, even if you have to peek between some highrise buildings to see the Hudson River waterfront.
 The address is West 46th Street at 12th Avenue, and easy to find in New York City's grid-like street layout.

 Key history facts include